- Apply

 “Veterans Day is a profound opportunity for our university community to reflect on the debt we owe to the many generations of veterans who have stepped forward to protect our freedoms and uphold the values we cherish as a nation,” he said.
 “Your presence enriches our classrooms and broadens the perspectives of everyone around you, a true testament to the values this university upholds.”

 Brigadier General Ron Welch '92, commissioner of Connecticut Veterans Affairs and an Eastern graduate, delivered the keynote address, highlighting his experiences in the military and honoring veterans’ contributions.
-Being a highly decorated veteran himself and once wounded, he acknowledged that not all service members have seen combat but all who have served have displayed equal commitment and patriotism.
+Welch is a highly decorated veteran who sustained severe injuries during an in-line duty parachute accident as an Army Airborne Ranger.
+He acknowledged that not all service members have seen combat but all who have served have displayed equal commitment and patriotism.

 “You don’t get to choose what wars you serve in, but everyone who has been in uniform raised their right hand and swore an oath to support and defend the Constitution against all enemies, both foreign and domestic,” said Welch.
 “Those who served, those who sacrificed — they gave their all 24/7 so millions around the world could experience the freedoms we enjoy every day in our country, the greatest country in the world.”